Text reading 'humanConnections-A' with a background of people sitting and talking indoors.

 Organizers & Sponsors

-This salon is co-hosted by the Harvard Human Flourishing Program and Preston-Werner Ventures, with support from Einhorn Collaborative and the Omidyar Network.
+This salon is co-hosted by Preston-Werner Ventures and the Harvard Human Flourishing Program with support from Einhorn Collaborative and the Omidyar Network.

 Driving meaningful conversations.